-Biosecurity SA has declared an outbreak of Queensland fruit fly (Q-fly) in Brooklyn Park following a larval detection in the area, which was confirmed on Wednesday 14 February 2018.
+Biosecurity SA declared an outbreak of Queensland fruit fly (Q-fly) in Brooklyn Park following a larval detection in the area, which was confirmed on Wednesday 14 February 2018.
 A 1.5km outbreak area has been established around the detection point and quarantine restrictions apply.

 Affected suburbs include Brooklyn Park, Flinders Park, Fulham, Fulham Gardens, Kidman Park, Lockleys, Underdale and West Richmond.